Tel: +44.(0)20.3318.1134 Fax: +44.(0)20.3004.1756 Chat on Skype Bookmark and Share

 Q: What is a credit card processor (payment processor or payment service provider)?

-A payment processor is a service company that performs charges and settlements for credit card transactions.
-Every credit card transaction eventually goes through a payment processor.
+A payment processor is a service company that provides a payment gateway through which it performs charges for credit card transactions and routes them to the acquiring bank.
+Every credit card transaction eventually goes through a payment processor / gateway.

 Q: What is a payment gateway?

-A gateway is a technical service that will, in exchange for a transaction fee, accept and process credit card transactions from you.
-Payment Gateways generally provide additional services beyond payment processing such as transaction logging, statistics, automatic settlement, and reporting as well as additional security and fraud prevention filters and risk management from support staff.
+A gateway is a technical service that will, in exchange for a transaction fee, accept and process credit card transactions from the merchant.
+Payment gateways generally provide additional services beyond payment processing such as transaction logging, statistics, real-time reporting as well as additional security and fraud prevention filters and risk management.

 Q: What is the procedure of a typical credit card transaction?